-Kristen Coleman is Special Education Coordinator with the Oklahoma State Department of Education.
+Kristen is a Special Education Coordinator with the Oklahoma State Department of Education.

 Latisha Coats has worked for the Oklahoma Parents Center, Inc. (OPC) since 2008.
 She received a Bachelor of Science in Business Administration, Minor in Accounting, from East Central University in 2004.
 Latisha and her husband, Vince, have 3 daughters, Sara, Abby, and Cori.
 Her hobbies include spending time with her family, camping, and cooking.

-Bill Dunham is Area Clinic Manager - Oklahoma Amputee Empowerment Regional Coordinator, Hanger Prosthetics.
+Bill is Area Clinic Manager - Oklahoma Amputee Empowerment Regional Coordinator, Hanger Prosthetics.

 Jo Anne Pool Blades

-Christine Ormsbee works for Oklahoma State University in the Institute for Teaching and Learning Excellence (ITLE).
-She received her Bachelors and Masters degree in Special Education from Emporia State University and her Ph.
+Christine works for Oklahoma State University in the Institute for Teaching and Learning Excellence (ITLE).
+She received her Bachelors's and Masters's degree in Special Education from Emporia State University and her Ph.
 D. from the University of Kansas in Special Education Learning Disabilities and Emotional/Behavioral Disorders.
-She is also linked to Oklahoma Commission on Teacher Preparation, Council for Exceptional Children, Learning Disabilities Association, and Autism Society of America.
+She is also linked to the Oklahoma Commission on Teacher Preparation, Council for Exceptional Children, Learning Disabilities Association, and Autism Society of America.
 Christine has a daughter and in her spare time loves to read, craft, and travel.

-Erin Taylor is the Adult Advocacy and Training Coordinator with the Oklahoma Developmental Disabilities Council of Oklahoma.
+Erin is the Adult Advocacy and Training Coordinator with the Oklahoma Developmental Disabilities Council of Oklahoma.